 William & Mary's Griffin is a mythical creature with the body of a lion and the head of an eagle.
 The coat of arms of King William and Queen Mary was adorned with lions, and the lion's body of our mascot evokes our historic royal founding and early history.
 The eagle's head of the Griffin suggests the national symbol of the United States and represents the presidents, leaders and productive citizens whom William & Mary has educated for centuries.

-The College of William & Mary in Virginia is one of only two U.S. colleges or universities granted a coat of arms by the College of Heralds in London.
+William & Mary is one of only two U.S. colleges or universities granted a coat of arms by the College of Heralds in London.
 Our mascot, the Griffin, is often depicted in British heraldry.

 With its eagle's head and lion's body, the Griffin is a rare and wondrous construct.
 It evokes William & Mary's own uniqueness: